Air Fryer Recipe

 Spiced Lentil and Sweet Potato Balls

-These spiced lentil and sweet potato balls are a flavorful vegetarian dish, perfect for a quick snack or light meal.
+These spiced lentil and sweet potato balls are a flavourful vegetarian option, just right for a quick snack or a light meal.

 Ingredients